MaggieBuxie/MaggieBuxie/README.md

 - 👋 Hi, I’m @MaggieBuxie
 - 👀 I’m interested in ...code
-- 🌱 I’m currently learning ...Software Engineering
+- 🌱 I’m a.Software Engineer
 - 💞️ I’m looking to collaborate on ...all projects
 - 📫 How to reach me ...right here!
 - 😄 : ...
 - ⚡ Fun fact: ...